andy-guttridge/tails-up/README.md

 - Testing of the links back to the `index.html` in the header of the 404 error page found that the links were incorrectly formed.
 This took several attempts to correct, and resulted in a number of GIT commits and pushes to Github, to ensure they would function correctly on the deployed site.

+- Final testing for small screen sizes showed that the user was able to horizontally scroll the page by a few pixels in each direction.
+By inspecting the elements of the page using the Chrome development tools, it was determined that this was caused by left and right margins on a number of elements including headings and list items, and padding on the `<header>`.
+CSS was updated to apply margins only to the top and bottom of these elements.
+This resolved the issue.

 ### Validator Testing

 #### W3C HTML Validator